wtrsltnk/gamedev-deps/README.md

 gamedev-deps
 ============

-Binaries for gamedev dependancies on Windows
+Scripts for downloading and/or building gamedev dependancies for Windows.